Exchange and exclusion in the non-abelian anyon gas: Introduction

 Such an inequality was first proved for fermions by Lieb and Thirring \cite{LieThi-75,LieThi-76} with the goal of simplifying Dyson and Lenard's proof of stability of matter.
 It is a powerful combination of both the uncertainty principle and the exclusion principle, and manifests the tertiary form of statistical repulsion as a degeneracy pressure in the density.
 Namely the r.h.s.\ of \eqref{eq:intro-LT-kinetic} is on the form of the \keyword{Thomas--Fermi approximation} \cite{Thomas-27,Fermi-27}

-which employs the extensive ideal Fermi gas energy locally at $\bx \in \R^2$ (with a mean-field motivated guess for intermediate $\alpha$; cf.\ \cite{Sen-91,ChiSen-92,LiBhaMur-92,CorDubLunRou-19}).
-In \cite{LunSol-13a} it was observed that the local exclusion principle \eqref{eq:local-exclusion-alpha-star} may be used to prove the Lieb-Thirring inequality, with a constant involving $\alpha_*^2$, and the successive improvements in \cite{LarLun-16,LunSei-17} for the local energy led to corresponding improvements of the constant in \eqref{eq:intro-LT-kinetic}.
-Furthermore, we should mention that a possibility of minimizing the energy due to statistical repulsion using certain clustering states (in a sense generalizing \eqref{eq:product-state} and \eqref{eq:Slater-state} for particular $\alpha$) was discussed in \cite{LunSol-13b,Lundholm-16}, although this still remains an open problem.
+which employs the extensive ideal Fermi gas energy locally at $\bx \in \R^2$ (here with a mean-field motivated interpolation guess for intermediate $\alpha \in (0,1)$; cf.\ \cite{Sen-91,ChiSen-92,LiBhaMur-92,CorDubLunRou-19}).
+In \cite{LunSol-13a} it was observed that the local exclusion principle \eqref{eq:local-exclusion-alpha-star} may be used to prove the Lieb-Thirring inequality, with a constant involving $\alpha_*^2$, and the successive improvements in \cite{LarLun-16,LunSei-17} (see also \cite{RouYan-24}) for the local energy led to corresponding improvements of the constant in \eqref{eq:intro-LT-kinetic}.
+Furthermore, we should mention that a possibility of minimizing the energy due to statistical repulsion using certain clustering states (in a sense generalizing \eqref{eq:product-state} and \eqref{eq:Slater-state} for particular $\alpha$) was discussed in \cite{LunSol-13b,Lundholm-16}, although this still remains an open problem (see Remark~\ref{rem:Hardy-opt}).

-Another line of approach to understanding the many-anyon spectrum is to consider the limit $\alpha \to 0$, known as \keyword{almost-bosonic anyons}.
-In the corresponding mean-field (or \keyword{`average-field'}) theory (see e.g.\ \cite{ChenWilWitHal-89,IenLec-92}) of weakly magnetically interacting bosons, the Thomas--Fermi approximation \eqref{eq:TF-approx} has been rigorously justified in a particular limit via regularized (extended, i.e.\ non-ideal) anyons \cite{LunRou-15,CorLunRou-16,CorLunRou-proc-17,Girardot-20}, although with a few surprises, such as a slightly bigger constant than $2\pi$ due to self-interactions and the emergence of a vortex lattice \cite{CorDubLunRou-19}.
-Note that this approach is typically not possible for non-abelian models, at least not the algebraic anyon models studied here whose associated exchange phases are distributed at discrete positions on the unit circle, and therefore it will not be our focus in this work.
+Another line of approach to understanding the many-anyon spectrum is to consider the limits $\alpha \to 0$ resp. $\alpha \to 1$, known as \keyword{almost-bosonic} resp. \keyword{almost-fermionic} anyons.
+In the corresponding mean-field (or \keyword{`average-field'}) theory (see, e.g., \cite{CheWilWitHal-89,Wilczek-90,IenLec-92}) of weakly magnetically interacting bosons, the Thomas--Fermi approximation \eqref{eq:TF-approx} has been rigorously justified in a particular limit via regularized (extended, i.e.\ non-ideal) anyons \cite{LunRou-15,CorLunRou-16,CorLunRou-proc-17,Girardot-20,AtaLunNgu-24,AtaGirLun-25,Lundholm-24}.
+However, it brings a few surprises, such as a slightly bigger constant than $2\pi$ due to self-interactions and the emergence of a vortex lattice \cite{CorDubLunRou-19,Ataei-etal-25}.
+The almost-fermionic limit has also been made rigorous \cite{GirRou-21,GirRou-23}, and conjecturally extended to an interesting fractional dependence on $\alpha$ \cite{LevLunRou-25}.
+Note that this quantitative perturbative approach is typically not possible for non-abelian models (at least not the algebraic anyon models studied here, whose associated exchange phases are distributed at discrete positions on the unit circle), and therefore it will not be our focus in this work.